seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 Not Neoptolemus so mirable,
-On whose bright crest Fame with her loud’st Oyes
+On whose bright crest Fame with her loud'st Oyes
-Cries ‘This is he,’ could promise to himself
+Cries 'This is he,' could promise to himself
 A thought of added honour torn from Hector.

 **AENEAS**